hmngwy/blog/2017-03-04 wish-i-knew-new-to-the-gym.md

 ### Abs

-Abs is a different kind of muscle such that it's hard to effectively "load" it with weights such that you can train it.
+The core is a different kind of muscle group in the way that it's hard to effectively "load" it with weights such that you can train it.
 I'm not saying there's none, but there's usually some other muscle that's helping carrying the load even with the best mind-muscle connection.

 One way of making sure you tear enough muscle tissue in your core to encourage gains, is to have massive time under tension.
 Do this by reducing rests, and increasing time in the eccentric movements.
 Do as much core work as you can, take a break a day before and after Legs and Abs day.